plone/plone.recipe.zope2instance/README.txt

   Used in the zeo storage snippets to configure the zeo var folder.
   Defaults to $INSTANCE_HOME/var.

+zeo-username
+  Enable ZEO authentication and use the given username when accessing the ZEO server.
+It is obligatory to also specify a zeo-password.

+zeo-password
+  Password to use when connecting to a ZEO server with authentication enabled.

+zeo-realm
+  Authentication realm to use when authentication with a ZEO server.
+Defaults to 'ZEO'.

 zodb-cache-size
   Set the ZODB cache size, i.e. the number of objects which the ZODB cache will try to hold.
 Defaults to 5000.